malcolmlett/malcolmlett.github.io/Human-Phenomena.md

 I can observe my thoughts, one at a time, and maybe with sone vague sense of other things being in the background, but largely it's just one thought at a time.

 I cannot directly observe my working memory.
 I can focus attention on something, and then I'm aware of it.
 My WM seems to influence what I focus on.
-* Design: CF feeds from single top attention (event), not from WM.
+* Design: CF feeds from single top attention (event), not from WM as a whole.

 ## Short Term Memory and Long Term Memory
 I can observe my short term and long term memories, but only after I have thought about it.
 I cannot just access it willy nilly.
 It requires a trigger, a specific thought, to start it.